 The award consists of a onetime grant of $1500 to each winner, presented during the annual ACLM conference.

 $500 of this amount will be used as travel reimbursement funds for the winning student to attend the ACLM Annual Conference (held in October) where they will be formally recognized and also have the opportunity to meet with ACLM leadership, other winners, the larger ACLM membership and other conference attendees.
-An additional $500 will provide a full registration for the Lifestyle Medicine 2017 conference, set for October 22-25 at the Westin La Paloma in Tucson, AZ.
+An additional $500 will provide a full registration for the Lifestyle Medicine 2018 conference, set for October 21-24 at the JW Marriott in Indianapolis, IN.
 The final $500 will serve as a seed grant to the student and his/her institution to help start the LMIG on his or her campus, or to fortify an already existing LMIG.

 How many award winners are selected each year?

 Four winners are selected each year from the applicant pool.